kburson/NG6-starter/WORKFLOW.md

     * transpile `./client/src/app/**/*.less`  and concatentate with `./jspm_compnents/**/*.css` sending output to `./.build/app.css`
     * transpile `./client/src/app/**/*.(js|ts)` to `./.build/js/app/**/*.js`

-    ** check if config.js can map static assets folder separately from compiled assets, and switch to local assets whn packaged for production.
+    ** check if config.js can map static assets folder separately from compiled assets, and switch to local assets when packaged for production.

     * copy all `./client/assets/*` to `./.build/*`
       * includes: